Dr Jack Cunningham

 PhD Supervision interests - Robert Grosseteste, as well as any aspect of Early Modern or Medieval Church History.

-Jack’s research is in early-modern and late medieval religious history.
-Jack is a member of the Society for Reformation Studies, the Ecclesiastical History Society and the European convenor of the International Robert Grosseteste Society.
-It 2009 and 2014 he organised the International Grosseteste Conference.
-Jack is a core member of the Ordered Universe Project; based at Durham University this project brings together scientists and historians to prepare the work of Robert Grosseteste for publication.
+Jack’s research is in medieval Church history, philosophy and theology.
+Jack is a member of the Ecclesiastical History Society, the British Society for the History of Philosophy and he is the European convenor of the International Robert Grosseteste Society.
+Jack is the Director of the International Robert Grosseteste Study Centre at BGU.
+In 2022 Jack is organising the first International Medieval Mind Conference.
+Jack is a core member of the Ordered Universe Project; based at Durham University, this project brings together scientists and historians to prepare the work of Robert Grosseteste for publication.
 He is also one of the Principal Investigators of the Ordered Human Project based at BGU.

 Cunningham, J. & Hocknull, M (2016) Robert Grosseteste and the pursuit of learning in the Middle-Ages.
 Springer